Anise and Sesame Galettes Recipe

 On your next visit to bakeries or the shuk in Israel, bakeries in Paris or Montreal, pick up a few perfect galettes, the quintessential Sephardi treat.

-How much proselitizing would it take to make Americans love anise, as we do?
+The reticence is felt only in America.
+How much proselytizing would it take to make Americans love anise, as we do?
 Growing up in Morocco, we put in in bread, in cookies, in drinks, in candy and caramels, you name it.
 Indian restaurants offer anise seeds with a little sugar by the teaspoon, as a digestive to help put out the fire of curries and chutneys.

 We ignored all new drink concoctions, and instead put a few drops of licorice (call Antesite) for a wonderfully refreshing, and totally calorie-free drink.
 Anyone coming from France or Morocco or Israel, I beg them to PLEASE bring me a little bottle of Antesite.
 Why is it so hard to get in the US?
 I’ll bet if enough of us do a little research about it we can have it available: It is very inexpensive and delicious, like move-over-diet-soda-vitamin-water: How can you go wrong?

 - 7 cups flour, all purpose, ww pastry or spelt